 You may appeal a citation online.
 Your appeal must be filed within 10 calendar days of the citation date.
 The appeal decision (denied, reduced or confirmed) will be based on:

 If you have an RIT account, you are required to use the online appeals form in your MyParking Portal Account.
 You will need the citation number as well as your license plate information to complete the appeals form.
 RIT Members must be fully logged in to the portal account to file an appeal.
 Please be sure you log in with your RIT credentials in order to appeal.
+Note: If you appeal a citation within the 10-day period, and you have no other outstanding fines, you can purchase a permit while the appeal is pending.

 You will receive the Appeal Administrator's decision by email within four weeks.